 2016: A Preparedness Wakeup Call

-After a roughly 11-year stretch of below normal hurricane activity on the U.S. mainland, in 2016, five of 12 named storms impacted the U.S., with 12 of the 15 impacting land in the regions around the Caribbean Sea.3 Hurricane Matthew, the first Category 5 Atlantic hurricane since 2007, caused billions of dollars in damage across several countries, including roughly $10 billion in damages in the southeastern United States.
-Mathew not only caused power outages in Georgia and South Carolina and widespread freshwater flooding from heavy rain in the Carolinas and Virginia, it killed 47 people across five states.4
+After a roughly 11-year stretch of below-normal hurricane activity on the U.S. mainland, in 2016, five of 12 named storms impacted the U.S., with 12 of the 15 impacting lands in the regions around the Caribbean Sea.3 Hurricane Matthew, the first Category 5 Atlantic hurricane since 2007, caused billions of dollars in damage across several countries, including roughly $10 billion in damages in the southeastern United States.
+Mathew not only caused power outages in Georgia and South Carolina and widespread freshwater flooding from heavy rain in the Carolinas and Virginia, but it also killed 47 people across five states.4

 Daily Checklists for Hurricane Preparedness Week

 Preparing your business for a hurricane may sound like a lot of work, but it really isn’t.
 Especially when you divide the key tasks into bite-size chunks across a week or two.
 If you already have an Emergency Action Plan (EAP) or Disaster Recovery Plan (DRP), you will simply need to make updates and refresh supplies.
 If this is your first time preparing your business for a hurricane, Interstate’s Jump Start Disaster Recovery Plan template is a helpful resource for capturing key information.

 Here are some essential steps to planning for your business that builds off the recommendations that the NOAA provides to families.6

 Determine what risks your business is most likely to face from a hurricane, including:

 - Flooding from a storm surge (are you in an evacuation zone?)7

 Also, take an inventory of records and data that should be backed up offsite, in case of flooding or other damage.
 Finally, locate and bookmark any local or regional websites that include emergency response plans and resources for your area.